 Other highly-rated hotel options for your La Gomera holiday include Hotel Torre Del Conde in the heart of San Sebastian de la Gomera, Hotel Jardin Concha in Valle Gran Rey, Casa Conchi Apartments in Alojera, and Hotel Gran Rey in Valle Gran Rey

-If you are traveling on a budget, the highly-rated Telegraph Hostel in Vallehermoso which offers dorm and private accommodations.
+If you are traveling on a budget, the highly-rated Telegraph Hostel in Vallehermoso offers dorm and private accommodations.

 There are a number of vacation rentals in La Gomera as well, here are my top picks: